e2b-dev/E2B/README.md

 # Devbook SDK

 SDK for managing Devbook sessions from JavaScript/TypeScript.
+Devbook SDK requires [`devbookd`](https://github.com/devbookhq/devbookd) running on the server to which it's connecting.

 ## Installation